CBS2 Exclusive: Jenna DeAngelis Joins International Travelers For Long-Awaited Reunions At JFK Airport

 — Jenna DeAngelis (@jennamdeangelis) November 8, 2021

-It was incredible to capture the historic journey step by step from London to New York and for those here, we welcome you!MORE NEWS: Gov. Hochul Announces $450 Million Investment In Tourism, With A Large Chunk Going To Encourage Businesses To Rehire Workers
+It was incredible to capture the historic journey step by step from London to New York and for those here, we welcome you!MORE NEWS: 'COVID-19 Vaccines + Kids Town Hall' Answers Your Questions Tonight On CBSN New York

 This story first appeared on Nov.
 8, 2021.